thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/NotEqualBenchmark.md

 {% endcomment %}
 -->

-# Benchmark inequality queries in Lucene
+# Benchmark SQL operators in Lucene

-A benchmark of various ways to create and evaluate inequality queries, i.e., equivalent to the SQL not equal operator (`<>`) over Lucene indexes.
+In this document, we present a benchmark with alternative ways to create and evaluate the following SQL operators:

-The not equal comparison strictly follows the SQL semantics, that is `field <> 5` returns all documents with values that are not equal to 5 but not those documents that do not have a value for this field; in other words excluding `null` values.
+* NOT EQUAL (`<>`, `!=`);
+* IS NULL;
+* IS NOT NULL;
+over data residing in Lucene indexes.

 The experiments cover the cases of string and integer fields.
 The other numeric fields provided in Lucene should follow more or less the trends observed for the integer values.

-Note that the score of the documents is not needed in this context.
+Note that the score of the documents, which usually plays an important role in the context of information retrieval, is not present in most SQL use-cases.

+The reported times are in milliseconds and it is the average of 5 iterations.

-## Experimental setup
+## Index setup

-### Index

 In each experiment we create a single Lucene index comprised from two kind of fields:
 * High-cardinality fields simulating use-cases where the number of values in the field are